Skip to main content

 Enter the file’s password — you can use the eye icon to toggle visibility — and click Check Password.

 If the password is incorrect, a Password Invalid message is displayed.
 Re-enter the correct password and click Check Password again.
-See Troubleshooting: Cleaning issues for further help with password-protected files.
+See Troubleshooting: Cleaning issues for further help.

 Password-protected files don’t block the rest of your workflow.
 You can continue scanning, renaming, reordering, and cleaning other files while a password-protected file awaits authentication.